Sadikhal/slot-swapper/README.md

 4. **Browse Marketplace**: View other users' available slots
 5. **Request Swap**: Offer your slot in exchange for someone else's
 6. **Manage Requests**: Accept or reject incoming swap proposals
+7. **Searching and sorting**: Events can sorting and searching with any field like title or desc
-7. **Automatic Updates**: Calendars update instantly when swaps are accepted
+8. **Automatic Updates**: Calendars update instantly when swaps are accepted

 ## 🎨 UI Components